odoo/documentation/content/developer/reference/backend/testing.rst

 (explicitly or implicitly) will be run by default when starting Odoo with :option:`--test-enable <odoo-bin --test-enable>`.

-When writing tests, the :func:`~odoo.tests.common.tagged` decorator can be used on **test classes** to add or remove tags.
+When writing tests, the :func:`~odoo.tests.tagged` decorator can be used on **test classes** to add or remove tags.

 The decorator's arguments are tag names, as strings.

-.. danger:: :func:`~odoo.tests.common.tagged` is a class decorator, it has no
+.. danger:: :func:`~odoo.tests.tagged` is a class decorator, it has no
             effect on functions or methods

 Tags can be prefixed with the minus (``-``) sign, to *remove* them instead of